jpforcioli/github_howto_jsonrpc_api/002_objects_management/002_objects_management.rst

            ]
          }

-Retrieve all firewall address subnets or ranges matching a specific IP address, including in their per-device mapping entries
+Retrieve all firewall address subnets or ranges matching a specific IP address including in their per-device mapping entries
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-This is about getting the combined result of the API call from those two
+This describes how to obtain the combined results from the API calls in the following two sections:
-sections:

-- :ref:`Retrieve all firewall address subnets or ranges matching a specific IP address`
+- :ref:`Retrieve all firewall address subnets or ranges matching an IP address`
 - :ref:`Retrieve all firewall addresses with a per-device mapping, where the subnet or range matches a specific IP address`

-You can achieve that by multiplexing at the ``params`` block level.
+This can be accomplished by multiplexing at the ``params`` block level.

-The following example shows how to get all firewall address objects matching (by ``subnet``, ``range``, and per-device mapping ``subnet`` and ``range``too) the ``10.0.0.111/32`` IP address; this time using a strict match for the ``ipmask`` case in order to reduce the amount of returned data:
+The example below demonstrates how to retrieve all firewall address objects that match the IP address ``10.0.0.111/32`` (by subnet, range, and per-device mapping subnet and range as well).
+This time, a strict match is used for the ``ipmask`` case to reduce the amount of returned data.

 .. tab-set::